Management5Exceptions/ProjectManagement/README.md

 # Step 2: Setup the configuration for your App and Listeners

-1. Create extension of View Controller(), override it's viewDidLoad() method and implement `AdEventListener` protocol.
-You can, of course, use your Application subclass, if you already have one in your project.
+1. Create an extension of ViewController(), override its viewDidLoad() method, and implement the `AdEventListener` protocol.
+You can, of course, use your Application subclass if you already have one in your project.

 ```swift
 Import UIKit